giantswarm/rfc/management-cluster-access/README.md

 Our vintage product also offers the possibility to create a client certificate to access the management cluster.
 This means that in the event of github or `dex` being unavailable, we do not get locked out of the management cluster.

-For pure CAPI installations on the other hand, no other authentication method is available at this point.
+For pure CAPI installations on the other hand, the only fallback authentication method is a single static kubeconfig that is stored in lastpass for emergency access.
 This poses a real risk to get locked out of the management cluster in case of problems with OIDC.
 We also rely on the github api being available as an external dependency we can not control.